Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Methods

-\textbf{Activation-based \textit{v.s.} Gradient-based structured pruning.} Pruning induces perturbations to the weights across layers of large language models, which in turn modifies the overall loss and may lead to a deterioration of empirical performance \citep{frantar2023sparsegpt,yang2023theoretical}.
-Within the context of structured pruning \citep{liu2017learning, molchanov2019importance, fanreducing}, activation-based solving Problem (\ref{problem_reconstruction}) and gradient-based pruning using important scores in (\ref{grad_important_score}) are two main lines of approaches to find the optimal pruned structure.
-Intuitively, gradient-based methods focus more on the global correlation \citep{nonnenmacher2021sosp}, so they shall be more robust for the overall loss under the influence of weight perturbation.
-However, no theoretical analysis provably shows the insight.
-Here, we analyze the influence of different pruning strategies on the overall loss.
-We provide formal analysis and general discussion in Appendix \ref{app_comp}.
+\textbf{Activation-Based \textit{vs.} Gradient-Based Structured Pruning.} Pruning induces perturbations to the weights across layers of large language models, which in turn modifies the overall loss and may deteriorate performance \citep{frantar2023sparsegpt,yang2023theoretical}.
+Within structured pruning, activation-based approaches optimize a reconstruction objective, while gradient-based approaches directly use the gradient of the overall loss to determine which columns to prune.
+Intuitively, gradient-based methods preserve global correlations more faithfully \citep{nonnenmacher2021sosp}, suggesting greater robustness to weight perturbations.
+We formalize this comparison below; detailed background and derivations are deferred to the supplementary material.

 \begin{proposition}[Unofficial Statement] Suppose that, under activation-based and gradient-based pruning strategies, each module in a single attention module satisfies a given perturbation error.
 The error in the loss function would be linear w.r.t. perturbation error under different pruning strategies, but the error of activation-based methods depends on the magnitude of each module. \end{proposition}